 - +16% for Desktop Apps

-So, time spent on Mobile Browsers and Mobile Apps is where users’ attention is at.
-What we will delve into today is the exploration of having an application developed ONCE as all three things: a Mobile Browser App, and iOS app and an Android app (the other app stores are possible too, but we’ll focus on iOS and Android here).
+So, spending time on Mobile Browsers and Mobile Apps are where users’ are focusing.
+Today, we will look into having an application developed ONCE as all three things.
+Meaning, a Mobile Browser App, and iOS app and an Android app (the other app stores are possible too, but we’ll focus on iOS and Android here).

-There is a valid argument out there that developing iOS or Android apps are better done Natively, or in other words, better done in using tools and languages specified/offered by each app store – and the argument is valid for certain applications.
+There is a valid argument out there that developing iOS or Android apps are better done Natively.
+In other words, better done in using the tools and languages offered by each app store.
+This argument is valid for certain applications.
 However, for the vast majority of business applications, which at most, will typically only need access to the device’s camera and GPS, developing all of this with a hybrid web standards approach can achieve the same result.

 This really comes down to two very important questions: